-ImageMagick builds on a variety of Unix and Unix-like operating systems including Linux, Solaris, FreeBSD, Mac OS X, and others.
-A compiler is required and fortunately almost all modern Unix systems have one.
-Download ImageMagick.tar.gz from www.imagemagick.org or a mirrors and verify its message digest.
+ImageMagick builds on a variety of Linux and Linux-like operating systems including Linux, Solaris, FreeBSD, Mac OS X, and others.
+A compiler is required and fortunately almost all modern Linux systems have one.
+Clone the source repository:

 Next configure and compile ImageMagick.
 Note the pkg-config script is required so that ImageMagick can find certain optional delegate libraries on your system.
 To configure, type: